JoneYu45/Regularized_S-map_Python/README.md

 Two plots (RMSE and RMSE/STD boxplots) will be generated for each sample and can help you to determine the best theta to use.
 Commonly speaking,  the smaller RMSE the better quality and the RMSE/STD of a good inference should be lower than 1.

 The Jacobian element file is named like 0_0.1_coefs.csv, where the first digital number (0) repressnts the target OTU and the second digital number (0.1) represents the theta used for inference.
 This csv table provides the info about the effects of other OTUs (column) on target OTU at each time point (row).

+## What are the good values for some parameters used in the inference?

+Several parameters are used for the inference, including the l_grid, iteration, CV, trian_len dominate_threshold, zero_frequency_threshold, and theta.

 # References